Disease Guide ·Liver Disease ·2026

 Secondary Condition Complications

-Fatty liver often develops because another illness caused the cat to stop eating.
-If the underlying condition is pre-existing, the insurer may deny the liver disease claim as related.
-For example, if documented dental disease caused appetite loss leading to fatty liver, coverage may be disputed.
+Fatty liver often stems from another illness causing appetite loss.
+If underlying disease is pre-existing, insurers may deny liver disease claims as related.
+Example: documented dental disease → appetite loss → fatty liver = coverage disputed.

 🇺🇸 US Pet Insurance Guide